descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 a = 5; // fatal runtime error
 ```

 If the lifetime of the temporary, `{4, 2}`, was bound to the lifetime of its containing block instead of its containing statement than `a` would not immediately dangle.
+Further, `{4, 2}` is constant initialized, so if function `f`'s signature was changed to be `int& f(const X& x)`, since it does not change x, then this example would not dangle at all.

-Class std::string provides such an interface in the current C++ runtime library.
-For example:
+*"Class std::string provides such an interface in the current C++ runtime library.
+For example:"* [^bindp]

 ```cpp
 char& c = std::string{"hello my pretty long string"}[0];